renansaraivaifpb/Instrumenta-o/README.md

 ### Source: Author.

 ## Discuss
-Why values are in interval between 0 - 255?
+Why are the values in the interval between 0 and 255?

-Because values of potentiometer are 0 - 1023 (10 bits) diferent arduino what is 8 bits.
-So I transform this values to 0 - 255 where represent 0 and 5V for the arduino.
+This is because the values of the potentiometer range from 0 to 1023 (10 bits), which is different from Arduino's 8-bit resolution.
+Therefore, I transformed these values to a range of 0 to 255, representing the full range from 0 to 5V for the Arduino.

-That allows the led to ligh up for varying values set by the potentiometer.
+This transformation allows the LED to light up for varying values set by the potentiometer